In the previous tutorials you worked with a simple data model that

 creating new classes for the remaining entity types in the model.The DisplayFormat Attribute

 For student enrollment dates, all of the web pages currently display the time along with the date, although all you care about for this field is the date.
 By using data annotation attributes, you can make one code change that will fix the display format everywhere.
-To see an example of that, you'll add an attribute to theEnrollmentDate
+To see an example of that, you'll add an attribute to theEnrollmentDate property in the Student class.In Models\Student.cs, add a

-property, as shown in the following example:using System; using System.Collections.Generic; using System.ComponentModel.DataAnnotations; namespace ContosoUniversity.Models { public class Student { public int StudentID { get; set; } public string LastName { get; set; } public string FirstMidName { get; set; } [DisplayFormat(DataFormatString = "{0:d}", ApplyFormatInEditMode = true)] public DateTime EnrollmentDate { get; set; } public virtual ICollection<Enrollment> Enrollments { get; set; } } }The format string specifies that only a short date should be displayed for this property.
+using statement for the System.ComponentModel.DataAnnotations namespace and add a DisplayFormat attribute to the EnrollmentDate property, as shown in the following example:using System; using System.Collections.Generic; using System.ComponentModel.DataAnnotations; namespace ContosoUniversity.Models { public class Student { public int StudentID { get; set; } public string LastName { get; set; } public string FirstMidName { get; set; } [DisplayFormat(DataFormatString = "{0:d}", ApplyFormatInEditMode = true)] public DateTime EnrollmentDate { get; set; } public virtual ICollection<Enrollment> Enrollments { get; set; } } }The format string specifies that only a short date should be displayed for this property.
 The

 ApplyFormatInEditMode